skyeknighton/Talk-to-A-Worker/README.md

 - SPACE: Hide dialogue

 ## Development
 This game is built using Python and Pygame, focusing on creating an engaging narrative about workplace relationships and solidarity.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.